 |All visitation is prohibited in residence hall rooms.
 Capacity cannot exceed occupancy.|

-Students are also required to have their non-Michigan Tech visitors complete the Visitor Symptom Tracker prior to the visitor’s arrival to make sure they are symptom free of COVID-19, and ensure visitors are following all safety protocols in place during their visit.
+In the event of a public health crisis, students may be required to have their non-Michigan Tech visitors complete a Visitor Symptom Tracker prior to the visitors arrival and ensure they are following all safety protocols in place during their visit.
 Students, as hosts, are responsible for their visitors/guests at all times and are expected to prohibit visitors/guests that exhibit COVID-19 symptoms from being on campus.

 In addition, Residence Education and Housing Services may establish different rules or restrictions on all or a specific residence hall at any time in order to address viral outbreaks or risks for outbreaks that have been identified by the University’s testing and monitoring programs.